 When you received your health insurance cancellation letter, it may have come as a surprise.
-Luckily, it’s not as bad as it might seem and you’ve got plenty of time to take action, replace your policy, and even prevent a gap in your health coverage.
+Luckily, it’s not as bad as it might seem.
+You’ve got plenty of time to take action, replace your policy, and ensure you have health coverage.

-- Why this happened and how it can it affect your coverage
+- Why this happened and how it can affect your coverage

-- What you can do to re-enroll and when
+- What you can do to reapply and when

 - Where you can turn for help